YannRoussel/probabilistic_mapping_extention/README.md

 Contributions are welcome!
 If you'd like to contribute:

 1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
+2. Create a new branch for your feature or bugfix:
    ```bash
    git checkout -b my-feature-branch
    ```
-3. Make your changes and commit them.
+3. Make your changes and commit them:
    ```bash
    git commit -m "Add my feature"
    ```
-4. Push to your branch.
+4. Push to your branch:
    ```bash
    git push origin my-feature-branch
    ```
 5. Open a pull request on GitHub.

-Please follow the guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ---